Life Insurance in Germany: The Definitive Guide (2025)

 Tips to lower your premiums

-Lowering your life insurance premiums can be achieved both before applying and after your policy is approved.
+Lowering your life insurance premiums can be achieved both before applying for a term life insurance plan and after your policy is approved.

 Here’s how you can make the most of each stage:

 • Before Applying: Keep a healthy lifestyle.
-Quitting smoking and managing your health can lead to lower premiums.
-Applying for life insurance when you’re younger can also help you lock in lower rates.
+Quitting smoking, managing your health and consistent health checks with your doctor can lower premiums.
+Applying for term life insurance when you’re younger can also help you lock in lower rates, as you’ll likely have fewer pre-existing conditions.

 How much death benefit do you need?

-Your death benefit should align with your financial responsibilities.
-Here are key factors to consider:
+In fact, your death benefit should simply align with your financial responsibilities.

-1. Debts: Ensure enough coverage to clear any outstanding loans or debts.
+1. Debts: Ensure your sum insured is enough to clear any outstanding loans or debts.

 2. Mortgage/Rent: Calculate how much your family would need to cover housing costs.

-3. Dependents: The more dependents you have, the more coverage you may need.
+3. Dependents: The more dependents you have, the more coverage you may need to cover household expenses.

 4. Income Replacement: Consider how much your family would need to maintain their current lifestyle without your income.